pni-lab/PUMI/Docs/windows_setup.md

-# System set up for PUMI development on Windows
+# System set up for PUMI development on Windows (via Docker)

 This document contains the instructions to set up your Windows environment so that you can develop PUMI without installing all the required dependencies locally.
 Three elements are needed for that purpose: the PUMI source code (available on GitHub), a Python IDE (this tutorial uses Pycharm), and a Docker container that provides an isolated environment with all the necessary dependencies to run PUMI.

+To set up a Docker-based development environment on Linux: install [docker](https://docs.docker.com/desktop/install/ubuntu/) and go directly to [step 3](#step3).

+***Note:** Some of the following steps might change with newer versions of WSL, Docker and PyCharm.
+In case of trouble, refer to the original documentations (links below).*

 ## 1. **Install Linux on Windows with WSL2**